syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Description.md

 # Description

 Each step in a multistep process has a different operation.
-To provide self-explanatory information about a step, a step description can be shown on either side.
+To provide self-explanatory information about a step, description can be shown on either side.
 A primary description will be on the right or bottom of the step, and a secondary description will be on the left or top of the step.

 ## Text

-The primary and secondary description for a step view can be set using PrimaryText and SecondaryText properties as demonstrated in the following code example.
+The primary and secondary description for a step view can be set using the PrimaryText and SecondaryText properties as demonstrated in the following code example.

 {% tabs %}